Skip to content

 bash

-git clone https://github.com/pubflow/flowfull-python.git my-backend
+git clone https://github.com/pubflow/flowfull-python-starter.git my-backend

 cd my-backend